 - Round-off Entry (Yurchenko) over the Vault Table to land on mat stack on your feet facing vault table

 - 1/4 to 1/2 Twist on to Table (Tsukahara entry), to land on mat stack facing vault table

 - Handspring Vault

 Vaults 1 & 2 will have very different rules for the execution of them than we have seen before.
 Judging of the vault will end when the gymnast’s feet hit the mat stack.
-The exception to this is if the gymnast under rotates and steps forward, those steps will be a deduction.
-If the gymnast has a lot of power and steps backward, no deduction will be taken.
+The exception to this is if the gymnast under rotates and steps towards the table, those steps will be a deduction.
+If the gymnast has a lot of power and steps away from the table, no deduction will be taken.
 Any movement backward (backward roll, backward steps, fall to the back) is OK and will not receive deductions.
 The gymnast just must return to a stand and salute the judge.